kframework/matching-logic-prover/README.md

 variables, and footprint analysis.

 In the `separation-logic-2` directory, a few additional SLCOMP tests are verified.
-These include examples with mutual recursion, framing, abstracting variables, and footprint analysis.

 In the `linear-temporal-logic` directory, we prove the LTL axioms that require induction.